hughobrien/psu-constitution/README.md

 		2. Executive functions focusing on decisions regarding day to day activity of the PSU and the President of the PSU.

-		3. Formulating responses and approaching University policy which affects the PSU’s Members (Postgraduate Student Body).
+		3. Formulating responses and approaching University policy which affects the postgraduate student body.

 	2. Holding the PSU President to account

-		1. Ensuring accountability and transparency through debate on policy and actions
+		1. Ensuring accountability and transparency through debate on policy and actions.

-		2. Ensuring correct responses to issues arising for the PSU
+		2. Ensuring correct responses to issues arising for the PSU.

 	3. Ongoing financial oversight

-		1. Continued focus on Budget expenses to be part of Meetings
+		1. Continued focus on Budget expenses to be part of meetings.

 3. The Executive Committee must fulfil its function and remit paying heed to this Constitution.

 4. The Executive is required to meet a minimum of six times a semester.
 This does not limit the number of meetings to only six but is a requisite of the executive’s procedural operations.

-5. All members of the Executive Committee are required to attend all Executive Committee Meetings and perform duties as per Constitution.
+5. All members of the Executive Committee are required to attend all Executive Committee Meetings and perform duties as per the Constitution.

-6. Absence from more than two consecutive meetings without apologies by an executive officer shall be deemed a submission of and automatic acceptance of resignation.
+6. Absence from more than two consecutive meetings without apologies by an executive officer shall be deemed a submission of, and automatic acceptance of resignation.

-7. Quorum for Executive Committee Meetings is 50% of officers.
+7. Quorum for Executive Committee Meetings is half of all officers.
+TODO: which officers?
+Where is officer defined?

 8. No Executive Committee Member shall hold a simultaneous position on the Committee.

 9. No person shall hold the same Officer’s position for more than two terms.
+TODO: what's a term?

 10. PSU Officers shall not serve as Officers of other University of Limerick Student Representative bodies unless it is in fulfilment of their role on the PSU Executive.

 11. The position of PSU President is a full time sabbatical position of the PSU.
-(The position of Vice President- Treasurer is a part time position of the PSU).
-The President (and Vice-President/Treasurer) shall not be eligible to stand for and serve more than two sabbatical terms of office.
-The President (and Vice-President/Treasurer) shall be paid an allowance determined by PSU Council and reviewed by general meeting annually.
-The post holders will not receive any other wage/ reimbursement/ bonuses/allowance or any possible payment other than the allowance agreed by council.
-The PSU President (and Vice-President/Treasurer) positions are elected officers of the PSU and are not employees of the PSU.
+The position of Vice President- Treasurer is a part time position of the PSU.
+Neither the President, nor the Vice-President/Treasurer shall be eligible to stand for and serve more than two sabbatical terms of office.
+The President and Vice-President/Treasurer shall each be paid an allowance determined by PSU Council and reviewed by general meeting annually.
+The post holders will not receive any other wage or reimbursement or bonuses or allowance or any possible payment other than the allowance agreed by council.
+The PSU President and Vice-President/Treasurer positions are elected officers of the PSU and are not employees of the PSU.
 They will be required to sign and abide by an agreement of office.

 ## Article 9: Class Representatives

 1. All Postgraduate Class Representatives are members of the Class Representative Forum Facilitated by ULSU.
 The PSU President will address postgraduate issues in this forum.

 2. This body shall be known as the Class Representative Forum.
-Class Representatives Forum shall be a forum to open the channel of communication between department representatives and the Class Representatives within their respective departments.
+Class Representatives Forum shall be a forum to open the channel of communication between Department Representatives and the Class Representatives within their respective departments.

 3. Class Representatives Forum shall consist of the Vice President Academic, Student Council Chairperson, Department Representatives, and all Class Representatives.